nuterian/Collev/README.md

 Collev
 ======

-A Simple IDE and Collaboration tool created using Web Technologies on a native client layer.
+A simple IDE and collaboration tool built using QtWebKit for UI and websockets for networking.

 The current build includes the following features:
 - Syntax Highlighting for over 15 languages.